 - Act as a source of support, advice and expertise within our school and have access to the Pan Dorset Safeguarding Children Partnership, guidance and procedures (PDSCP). - Consult with and/or refer cases of suspected abuse or allegations to Children's Social Care and maintain a record of all referrals. - Liaise with the Headmaster to advise of any issues and ongoing investigations and ensure there is always cover for the DSL role.
 Keep the Headmaster informed of ongoing enquires under section 47 of the Children Act 1989 and police investigations.
-The DSL will be aware of the requirement for children to have an Appropriate Adult (see statutory guidance PACE Code C 2019). - Attend and contribute to safeguarding and child protection meetings as appropriate. - Monitor and support Child in Need and Child Protection plans. - Keep detailed, accurate and securely stored written or electronic records, which will include the outcomes of all actions taken. - Refer all cases of suspected abuse to either/or: - The appropriate local authority Children/Adult Services. - The local authority designated officer (LADO) for child protection concerns (particularly all cases which concern a staff member). - Ensure due process has taken place in informing the Disclosure and Barring Service where appropriate in cases where a person is dismissed or left due to risk/harm to a child. - o In consultation with the Headmaster, and informing the safeguarding governor, consider: - Making a referral to where a teacher has been dismissed (or would have been dismissed had he/she not resigned). - Whether the matter is sufficiently serious to be referred to: - The Teacher Regulation Agency. - The police (in cases where a crime may have been committed).
+The DSL will be aware of the requirement for children to have an Appropriate Adult (see statutory guidance - PACE Code C 2019). - Attend and contribute to safeguarding and child protection meetings as appropriate. - Monitor and support Child in Need and Child Protection plans. - Keep detailed, accurate and securely stored written or electronic records, which will include the outcomes of all actions taken. - Refer all cases of suspected abuse to either/or:

+- The appropriate local authority Children/Adult Services. - The local authority designated officer (LADO) for child protection concerns (particularly all cases which concern a staff member). - o Ensure due process has taken place in informing the Disclosure and Barring Service where appropriate in cases where a person is dismissed or left due to risk/harm to a child. - o In consultation with the Headmaster, and informing the safeguarding governor, consider: - Making a referral to where a teacher has been dismissed (or would have been dismissed had he/she not resigned). - Whether the matter is sufficiently serious to be referred to: - The Teacher Regulation Agency. - The police (in cases where a crime may have been committed).

-Record Keeping
+Record Keeping and information sharing

 - Keep records of all meetings ensuring they are clear, comprehensive and dated. - Ensure school records in relation to Safeguarding are comprehensive, updated and accessible.
-Safeguarding records are to be kept in a secure location, separate from pupils' central files. - Child protection files are to be:

-- o Full, informative and contain all the information (duly dated) relating to the child in question. - o Inclusive of details of all communications with external agencies, parents and carers. - Ensure the child protection records of any pupil who leaves the school and has a child protection file are copied for the new school and transferred separately from the main pupil file. - In addition to handing over child protection file to new school, to share information proactively with the new school to enable the school to have support in place when a child arrives and to ensure that key staff, such as the SENDCO, are aware of any needs.
+Safeguarding records are to be kept in a secure location, separate from pupils' central files. - Keep detailed, accurate, secure written records of all concerns, discussions (including names of staff involved) and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc. - Ensure that child protection files are: - Full, informative and contain all the information (duly dated) relating to the child in question. - o Inclusive of details of all communications with external agencies, parents and carers. - Where necessary, ensure the child protection records of any pupil who leaves the school and has a child protection file are copied for the new school and transferred securely and separately from the main pupil file. - In addition to handing over child protection file to new school, to share information proactively with the new school to enable the school to have support in place when a child arrives and to ensure that key staff, such as the SENDCO, are aware of any needs. - Understand the importance of information sharing with appropriate staff and external agencies. - Work in line with relevant data protection legislation, including the Data Protection Act 2018 and UK GDPR.